 - Internet of Things (IoT) – interconnecting and creating intelligence from all the devices around us.

 - In industrial facilities, the IoT concept is implemented through mobile apps, digital cameras, digital scanners, and sensors.
-This data can then be stored, reported, or processed as needed, and the system can react accordingly.
+This data is stored, reported, or processed as needed, and the system reacts accordingly.

 - 5G connectivity – wireless connectivity with speeds of up to 10 Gbps.